ariannasang/ASA_Datafest_2019/README.md

 * Mental status
   * PCA1: playerConfidence (TrainingReadiness + FocusRating + ObjectiveRating)
   * PCA2: playerMood (Irritability + Desire)

+### Training Before Tournament:
+This chart gives a snapshot view of a player’s training regimen leading up to a tournament.
+It also specifies which workouts cause the player to be most fatigued.
+Fatigue is indicated by color.

 ## Results
 Our team won first place at the American Statistical Association 2019 Datafest competition held at Wesleyan University. [(blog post)](https://newsletter.blogs.wesleyan.edu/2019/04/15/wesleyan-wins-best-in-show-at-2019-datafest/)